 This tutorial is part of our WordPress installation and WordPress management step-by-step training modules, where we show you how to install and manage your WordPress website or blog with no coding skills required.

 If you own a website, it’s inevitable that at some stage you will need to transfer files from your computer to your server.
 This includes uploading or downloading images, media files (e.g. videos and audios), PDF documents, zipped files, even WordPress themes or plugins.

-In this tutorial, we show you how to transfer files between your computer and your web server.
+In this tutorial, we show you how to transfer files between your computer and your server.

-In addition to the detailed tutorials in the WordPress installation module, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.
+In addition to the written step-by-step tutorials in the WordPress installation training module, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.

-How To Transfer Data Between Your Hard Drive And Your Server
+How To Transfer Files Between Your Computer And Your Web Server

 This section covers 3 methods for transferring data between your computer and your web server: